recommendations and links to guides:

 • For assistance and guidance on using HTM Moodle and other learning environments, contact the E-Learning Center at eope@tlu.ee

-• Courses can be ordered from the E-learning Center by filling out the form on the website or sending an email to eope@tlu.ee (please include the course code and title).
+• Courses can be ordered by filling out the form on the website or sending an email to eope@tlu.ee (please include the course code and title).

 • Courses can be reused in the new academic year, but previous year's students must be removed to avoid notifications about new ongoing courses.
 Guide for course reuse.